 Back at Christmas, I was in a flurry of baking cookies when someone posted on Facebook they were making hop, skip and go naked cookies.
 When another person commented they loved the cocktails, I was intrigued.
 Cookies inspired by a cocktail.
 This is my kind of cookie!

 Now, I discovered the drink is simply beer, frozen lemonade and vodka.
-I am not sure if it is good, but it sounds like something you would drink on PCB:)
+I am not sure if it is good, but it sounds like something you would drink on PCB:) Now back to the cookies.
+Start by creaming brown sugar and white sugar with shortening and butter.

 Add eggs, milk, and rum or brandy and mix till combined.
 If you don’t want to use alcohol, substitute almond extract.